commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   Basically, when using the '+/-' notation, commas (',') should not be used, and vice versa, and '*' should be used with the former but not the latter.

   *Note*: Even if an element that is not in the default set is allowed through '$config["elements"]', like 'noembed' in the last example, it will eventually be removed during tag balancing unless such balancing is turned off ('$config["balance"]' set to '0').
-Currently, the only way around this, which actually is simple, is to edit htmLawed's PHP code which define various arrays in the function 'hl_bal()' to accommodate the element and its nesting properties.
+Currently, the only way around this, which actually is simple, is to edit htmLawed's PHP code which define various arrays in the function 'hl_balance()' to accommodate the element and its nesting properties.

   A possible second way to specify allowed elements is to set '$config["parent"]' to an element name that supposedly will hold the input, and to set '$config["balance"]' to '1'.
 During tag balancing (see section:- #3.3.3), all elements that cannot legally nest inside the parent element will be removed.
-The parent element is auto-reset to 'div' if '$config["parent"]' is empty, 'body', or an element not in htmLawed's default set of 118 elements.
+The parent element is auto-reset to 'div' if '$config["parent"]' is empty, 'body', or an element not in htmLawed's default set of 122 elements.

-  `Tag transformation` is possible for improving compliance with HTML standards -- most of the obsolete/deprecated elements of HTML version 5 are converted to valid  ones; see section:- #3.3.2.

 ..
 3.3.1  Handling of comments & CDATA sections .....................